 An accusation by the Attorney General of an alleged violation may result in a hearing.
 An administrative law judge from the state's Office of Administrative Hearings serves as hearing officer and determines the time, place and other matters.
-The parties to the hearing are the Attorney General, acting as prosecutor, and the accused public officer, who may be represented by an attorney.
-Within 30 days of the conclusion of the hearing, the hearing officer files a report with the Personnel Board and provides a copy to the parties.
+The parties to the proceeding are the Attorney General, acting as prosecutor, and the accused public officer, who may be represented by an attorney.
+Within 30 days after the hearing, the hearing officer files a report with the Personnel Board and provides a copy to the parties.

 PERSONNEL BOARD ACTION (AS 39.52.370)

-The hearing officer's report will be reviewed by the Personnel Board.
-The Personnel Board is responsible for determining whether a violation occurred and for imposing penalties.
+The Personnel Board reviews the hearing officer's report and is responsible for determining whether a violation occurred and for imposing penalties.
 An appeal may be filed by the board member in the Superior Court.

 PENALTIES (AS 39.52.410-460)

-When the Personnel Board determines a board member has violated the Ethics Act, the member must refrain from voting, deliberating, or participating in the matter.
-The Personnel Board may order restitution and may recommend that the board member be removed from the board or commission.
+When the Personnel Board determines a board member has violated the Ethics Act, it will order the member to refrain from voting, deliberating, or participating in the matter.
+The Personnel Board may also order restitution and may recommend that the board member be removed from the board or commission.
 If a recommendation of removal is made, the appointing authority will immediately remove the member.

-If the Personnel Board finds that a former board member violated the Ethics Act, the Personnel Board will issue a public statement about the case and will ask the Attorney General to pursue appropriate additional legal remedies.
+If the Personnel Board finds that a former board member violated the Ethics Act, it will issue a public statement about the case and will ask the Attorney General to pursue appropriate additional legal remedies.

 Fees, gifts, or compensation received in violation of the Ethics Act may be recovered by the Attorney General.